-Community Integrity Program: The Community Integrity Program is a time-limited, individualized psychoeducational curriculum administered by a SHARE clinician.
-This program assists individuals who have been found responsible for Title IX violations in exploring their attitudes and behaviors that are reflective of interpersonal violence, with an aim to empower individuals to actively contribute to a healthier and safer campus community.
+Community Integrity Program: The Community Integrity Program is a time-limited, individualized psychoeducational curriculum administered by a clinical psychologist.
+It serves to assist individuals in exploring harmful attitudes and behaviors, with an aim to empower individuals to actively contribute to a healthier and safer campus community.

 Referrals: SHARE can provide referrals to treatment providers on-campus or in the community when the needs of the student client are beyond the purview of the SHARE office (i.e. long-term therapy, shelter).